relevance/boomstick/README.md

     TODO: Heroku gem installed for quick-and-dirty deploys

 #### Meta
-    TODO: Drive this all from CI, triggered by Github commit notice.
     TODO: Relativize paths in `driver.sh`.
     TODO: Find way to DRY up username/password repetition.
     TODO: Find real place from which to serve editor binaries.